adil-hussain-84/jetpack-compose-experiments/app1/README.md

 You'll find two different solutions in this app, as follows:

 * [ClickableText1][1] – This solution uses [ClickableText][3].
-It is the simpler of the two solutions but it has a shortcoming: You will get no callback to tell you when the element is pressed down.
+It is the simpler of the two solutions but it has a shortcoming: It has no callback to tell you when the element is pressed down.
 * [ClickableText2][2] – This solution uses [Text][4].
-It is the more complicated of the two solution but it has an advantage: You will get a callback to tell you when the element is pressed down.
+Though it is the more complicated of the two solutions, it has an advantage: It has a callback to tell you when the element is pressed down.

 When you run the app, you will see a user interface as follows: